paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

    availability is taking longer.

 ### Interface from assignment providers to the scheduler

+TODO: Interface still correct, considerations have changed a bit.

 The scheduler needs to be able to map `ParaId`s to `CoreIds` for each relay chain block, for asynchronous backing in advance.
 The `AssignmentProvider` can